SamuraiDangyo/Eucalyptus/README.md

 ## Eucalyptus
-a KPK Bitbases for Chess Engines
+KPK Bitbases For Chess Engines

 ## Tech
 Eucalyptus KPK Bitbases tells whether a position is draw or not.
 Nothing else.